Traceability in the Supply Chain, Things to Always Keep In Mind

 Begin this process by mapping out each tier of the journey.
 Then, integrate a software like SmartCert to automate certification flows within your QMS and ERP.

-So, what are you waiting for?
-You can request a free demo of SmartCert or contact us today to learn more about how we can help you streamline and stabilize your cert transfer process and increase your supply chain’s visibility.
+To learn more about how we can help you streamline and stabilize your cert transfer process and increase your supply chain’s visibility, click here to request a free demo.